Ray González: Rey Fénix, Capitol Sports and NWA World Championship (2002–2005)

 González then began recruiting Huertas to join him, claiming that their origin in "Capitol joins them".
 On September 4, 2004, he dropped the title to Figueroa due to intervention from Havana, who then proposed to her.
 This angle continued when González interrupted the scripted wedding, painting the bride's dress in black.
 In September 2004, somebody assaulted Huertas backstage, leaving behind Vega's trademark bat.
 It was subsequently revealed that the culprit was "Lightning" Cruz acting on his behalf, just when Huertas was about to join the "Capitol" faction.
-On October 9, 2004, González announced that "Capitol" had formed an alliance with Total Nonstop Action Wrestling-NWA for Golpe de Estado and that this move would bring in NWA World Heavyweight Champion Jeff Jarret, Robert Roode, Konnan and Shawn Hernandez.
+On October 9, 2004, González announced that "Capitol" had formed an alliance with Total Nonstop Action Wrestling-NWA for Golpe de Estado and that this move would bring in NWA World Heavyweight Champion Jeff Jarrett, Robert Roode, Konnan and Shawn Hernandez.
 Immediately after completing this announcement, Vega proposed that they bet the stocks at Golpe de Estado with the winner taking full control of both halves of the promotion, which was accepted.
 On October 14, 2004, with the score tied between "Capitol" and IWA, González lost to Figueroa ending the name change angle.
 During the course of the undercard, La Familia turned on Konnan for losing.
 In the next event, González brought in the Commissioners of the fictional Puerto Rico Box and Wrestling Commission to challenge the result, only to assault them after being told that IWA did in fact win.
 The feud with Figueroa resumed when he interrupted González match against Sewell for the Intercontinental Championship.
 At Noche de Campeones, he defeated Figueroa to win the World Heavyweight Championship.
 At Hardcore Weekend, González brought in Homicide and Mafia from Ring of Honor to face the Ejercíto, but lost his match against Figueroa.
 After failing to secure a partnership with a now-heel Vega, González made a face turn and entered a feud against Jarrett.
 In the promotion of their feud, references were made to the latter's status as the incumbent King of the Mountain.
 On April 3, 2005, he faced Jarrett for the NWA World Heavyweight Championship with a TNA referee as part of Juicio Final.
 González won the match by pinfall to become the second Puerto Rican to pin a NWA Champion in a titular match.
 However, the title was stripped later in the same event, when Jarrett complained that José Vázquez, the referee that made the count once the TNA official was knocked out, was not recognized by the NWA.
 IWA recognized the reign on television because the pin was clean and Vázquez was a sanctioned IWA referee and thus, allowed to replace another referee in case of injury.
 This win was retroactively recognized by the NWA nearly ten years later, with the organization including the title change in their official list on February 16, 2015.